apereo/apereo.github.io/_posts/cas/2017-02-21-cas-autocfg-strategy.md

 summary:    A short and painless introduction into how CAS uses Spring Boot to tickle the runtime conditionally.
 ---

+> The post specifically applies to CAS 5.1.x which, as of this writing today, is still in development.

 If you scan the recent literature on [CAS configuration model and strategy](https://apereo.github.io/cas/development/installation/Configuration-Management.html#auto-configuration-strategy), you would notice that there is a great amount of emphasis on letting CAS modules dynamically alter the application context at runtime to activate features, massage webflow definitions and move settings around without asking for a whole lot of manual input.

 How does this all work?